-Quarantine is required when you might have been or were exposed to COVID-19.
+If you have not been fully vaccinated, quarantine is required when you might have been or were exposed to COVID-19.
 It helps prevent community spread.
 Even if you do not feel sick or have COVID-related symptoms, you need to stay home, separate yourself from others, and monitor your health.
 You need to quarantine if you were within 6 feet of someone who tested positive for COVID-19 for at least 15 minutes, you had direct physical contact with the person (touched, hugged, kissed), you shared eating utensils or drank from the same container, or they sneezed, coughed, or somehow got respiratory droplets on you, or you provided care at home to someone who tested positive.

 Stay home and monitor your health for 14 days after your last contact with the person who tested positive.
-Those fully vaccinated will not be required to quarantine if exposed to someone with COVID-19.

 If you are in quarantine, you need to complete this online form.